Evelyn Ryan, Yourlifelifter

 Benefits of Living Alone

-Living alone kicks us into self-benefiting actions that build the personal stamina and skills, knowledge, and abilities that allow us to become self-sufficient and self-assured, self-reliant on ourselves to bring us joy, optimal health, and the relationships that nurture our soul.
+Living alone kicks us into self-benefiting actions that build the personal stamina and skills, knowledge, and abilities that allow us to become resilient, self-sufficient and self-assured, self-reliant on ourselves to bring us joy, optimal health, and the relationships that nurture our soul.
 Living alone allows us to have “skin in the game” of our lives and to develop character through our successes we create and our mistakes that we correct.
 It frees us to heal and upshift our thinking so our beliefs that we are worthy of joy drive our choices not our avoidance of pain!

-So living alone and staying single allow us to learn to rely comfortably on ourselves and learn what we are “good” at.
+So living alone and being single allow us to learn to rely comfortably on ourselves and learn what we are “good” at.
 They allow us the freedom to develop self-care and self-compassion abilities that feed our self-worth, self-assuredness, and emotional health.
 They help us understand what our worth is, our true authentic value through untainted filters and without depending on others to tell us whether what we do or think are worthy or not.
-They help us learn stamina and to rely on our personal power and regulate our own emotions including our pain-based and fear fueled ones that build confidence in ourselves.
+They help us learn stamina and resilience and to rely on our personal power and regulate our own emotions including our pain-based and fear fueled ones that build confidence in ourselves.
 They teach us obligation and commitment to our own selves and help build integrity of character by earning that which brings us joy and what we know we are worthy of attaining.
 And as we heal, our children heal through us.

 And in so doing, we learn to love ourselves and understand what qualities and personal truth we should be looking for in others that align with ours.